 In another clinical investigation, 14 healthy, weight-trained men with normal to high blood levels of zinc were given ZMA supplements or a placebo for 56 days and instructed to follow their usual strength training program.
 While the supplement did raise zinc levels, it proved ineffective at boosting free or total testosterone levels.

-So far, 3 clinical trials have reported results.
-Of those, one study involved a supplement that contained additional ingredients which may have contributed to its negative findings.
-This leaves one clinical trial showing ZMA boosts strength and anabolic hormone levels, and another study, where the results show just the opposite effect.
-No studies were located that specifically tested whether this supplement improves the quality of sleep (REM sleep, delta wave, etc) or aided with muscle recovery following intense exercise.
+No studies were located that specifically tested whether this supplement improves the quality of sleep (REM sleep, delta wave, etc) or aids with muscle recovery following intense exercise.
 So far no investigators have tested whether the supplement works better when cycled.
 In other words, if people periodically stop taking it for a few weeks.

-The ZMA-5 supplement, touted as “the next generation,” gets its name from 5-HTP, a metabolite of the amino acid tryptophan.
-ZMA-5 contains similar amounts of magnesium, zinc, and vitamin B6 as the original formula but in addition, also has 50 mg of 5 HTP and 100 mcg of folic acid.
-Bioperine ( black pepper extract) is also added to enhance nutrient absorption.
-Some studies show 5-HTP may help with sleep, weight loss, and depression.
+The ZMA-5 supplement is touted as “the next generation.”
+This supplement gets its name from 5-HTP, a metabolite of the amino acid tryptophan.
+ZMA-5 contains the same amounts of magnesium, zinc, and vitamin B6 as the original formula but, in addition, also has 50 mg of 5 HTP and 100 mcg of folic acid.
+Bioperine (black pepper extract) is also added to enhance nutrient absorption.
+Some studies show that 5-HTP may help with sleep, weight loss, and depression.

 How They Compare To Each Other